Katie Booth

 I bring my skills as a narrative nonfiction writer to all of my collaborations.
 My essays have appeared in The Believer, Harper's Magazine, McSweeney’s Quarterly Concern, and in the anthology Pittsburgh Live/Ability, and my work has been recognized by Longreads, Longform, and Best American Essays.
 My book, The Invention of Miracles: Language, Power, and Alexander Graham Bell’s Quest to End Deafness, blends memoir, historical narrative, and an extended argument for disability justice.
 It was reviewed on the front cover of the New York Times Book Review, was named a NYT Editors’ Choice book, and was a finalist for several prestigious prizes.

-To ghostwriting work, I bring my skills as a researcher and journalist.
+To ghostwriting and collaborative work, I also bring my skills as a researcher and journalist.
 I’ve received research fellowships from both the Massachusetts Historical Society and the Library of Congress, and I excel in taking raw material—whether rough drafts, interview material, blog posts, or news coverage—and shaping it into a compelling narrative or argument.

 As a person who was raised in a family of inter-generational deafness, I am committed to using my skills to forward disability justice movements, and I also have a broad interest in history, science, education, the arts, and social justice, as well as a commitment to working with storytellers and thinkers from groups underrepresented in their field.